-- 1. Non-repeatable positive result may occur due to the general biological characteristics of ELISA assays.
-The assay is designed to achieve very high performance characteristics of sensitivity and specificity and the "indirect model" minimizes the unspecific reactions, which may occur due to interference between unknown meters in sample and the rabbit anti-human IgG used as a conjugate.
-Antibodies may be undetectable during the early stages of the disease and in some immunosuppresed individuals. - 2.
+- 1. Non-repeatable positive result may occur due to the general biological characteristics of the ELISA method.
+The assay is designed to achieve very high performance characteristics of sensitivity and specificity and the "sandwich" model minimizes the unspecific reactions due to interference with unknown matters in sample.
+Antibodies may be undetectable during the early stages of the disease and in some immunosuppressed individuals. - 3.
+Common sources for mistakes are: kits beyond the expiry date, bad washing procedures, contaminated reagents, incorrect assay procedure steps, insufficient aspiration during washing, failure to add samples or reagents, equipment, timing, volumes, sample nature - The prevalence of the marker will affect the assay's predictive values. - 5.
 If, after retesting of the initially reactive samples, the assay results are negative, these samples should be considered as non-repeatable (false positive) and interpreted as negative.
-As with many very sensitive ELISA assays, false positive results can occur due to the several reasons, most of which are related but not limited to inadequate washing step. - 3.
-Common sources for mistakes: Kits beyond the expiry date, bad washing procedures, contaminated reagents, incorrect assay procedure steps, insufficient aspiration during washing, failure to add samples or reagents, equipment, timing, volumes, sample nature and quality. - 4.
-The prevalence of the marker will affect the assay's predictive values. - 5.
+As with many very sensitive ELISA assays, false positive results can occur due to the several reasons, most of which are related but not limited to inadequate washing step. - The assay cannot distinguish between infections with HIV-1 and HIV-2. - 7.
 This is a qualitative assay and the results cannot be use to measure antibodies concentrations.